getfem/getfem/doc/sphinx/source/install/install_linux.rst

 Once getfem is compiled:

-  - Go to the scilab getfem++ interface install directory (interface/src/scilab if the installation is not done)
+  - Go to the Scilab GetFEM interface install directory (interface/src/scilab if the installation is not done)

-  - launch scilab
+  - launch Scilab

-  - load the getfem++ toolbox with:
+  - load the GetFEM toolbox with:
     ``exec loader.sce;``

   - You can try to launch a demo with: